 Be it a day trip someplace new or weeks on the road, most of us love to travel.
 But it doesn’t come cheap, especially if you travel as a family.
 I’ve written this two part post to share the tips that help us afford to travel.

-3. Try and get some added value.
-Book via some sort of reward scheme.
-The key thing here being that you NEVER book something just because it does offer a reward or incentive.
+Can you run your booking through a reward scheme?
+The caveat here being that you NEVER book something just because it does offer a reward or incentive.
 Find the most cost-effective option first and then see if you can book it via a cash back site like Top Cashback.
 Find out if the company you are booking with offers any extra reward schemes or incentives.
-Sometimes you can double up and get cash back and the reward or incentive.
-Over the years we have had cash discounts as a loyalty bonus , free nights in some nice hotels via reward schemes and over five hundred pounds in cash back via Topcashback.
+Sometimes you can double up cash back and incentive.
+Over the years we have had cash discounts as a loyalty bonus , free nights in some nice hotels via reward schemes and hundreds of pounds in cash back.
 Find the way that works for you and then work it hard.

-4. Tweak your travel dates.
-Be flexible and consider travel in the low season.
-I know, flexible isn’t always possible.
+Be flexible and consider low season travel.
+I know flexible isn’t always possible.
 With four children and a husband in the military, we don’t have much flexibility.
 But changing your travel dates by even a few days can be a real saver.
-Earlier this year we visited the beautiful Dutch island of Terschelling and travelling just four days before the spring season officially began saved us a lot on apartment rental and travel.
+For example, we visited the beautiful Dutch island of Terschelling and travelling just a few days before the spring season officially began saved us a lot of money.
 Plus traveling low season means things tend to be quieter, people are less busy and have more time to chat to you.
 All good!

 I hope there was something in here of interest or that might help you save money on your next trip.
 If you have any tips or money-saving travel hacks please do leave me a message in the comments.
 It makes my day to hear from you.

 Post originally published in 2017, updated and reposted in 2022.